 With over 2,800 species in over 160 genera throughout the world, the golden silk orb-weaver spider belongs to the third largest family of spiders known, next to the jumping spiders.
 Another name for these beauties is the banana spider.
 These spiders can be found in Asia, Africa, Australia, and in the southeastern U.S., from North Carolina to Texas.
-Read more about these large but generally harmless spiders and be sure to share and comment below.

 First the Stats…